top of page

 Board President

 Denise was classroom teacher in Alum Rock Unified School District in San Jose, California, for over thirty years.
 She served the poorest children in the middle school years, particularly Latino English learners.
 She then served as a central office administrator at Alum Rock and then as a vice principal and principal at Lee Mathson Middle School.
-She continued on her calling to education as the Coordinator for English Learner Support at the San Mateo County Office of Education and currently as Educational Consultant with the Santa Clara County Office of Education.
+She continued on her calling to education as the Coordinator for English Learner Support at the San Mateo County Office of Education and as Educational Consultant with the Santa Clara County Office of Education.
 She has served as ASELIS' Board President since 2009.

 Elvie Teodoro